 “They are so brainwashed that they believe everyone is brainwashed.
 This is a disgrace, don’t they remember there grandparents that only spoke Macedonian?
 Don’t they remember their grandparents who struggled against the Greeks all those years?
 The people of Lerin (link is mine) are bilingual now but at one stage they had only one language and that was Macedonian.
 They are not proud Macedonians, they are brainwashed Macedonians.” — “Daniel the Great” on the Macedonian Truth Forum.

 I do my best to be polite — I am at work, of course, but I am naturally a polite person regardless — but it can be difficult.
 Our last conversation went something like this:

 Macedonian Speaking Greek Person (MSGP): “Ti kanis?”
-(How are you in Greek).
+(How are you in Greek.
+But this phrase I do know.).
 Me: “I’m sorry, I don’t speak Greek.
 Please let’s not speak Greek, okay?”
 MSGP: “Like it or not, you are Greek.
 If you go back home, you know you have to speak Greek.”

 There was another incident in my personal sphere as well, but I am so very tired of this topic now … for those of you who endured reading this … I am sure you get the idea.